-- Sports Include: lake sports (water skiing, wake boarding, wake surfing, knee boarding, tubing, sailing), river sports (kayaking, rafting, paddle boards), climbing (indoor, outdoor), biking, horseback riding, swimming, hiking, caving, and ropes challenge course to build independence, trust and teamwork.
+- Sports Include: lake sports (water skiing, wake boarding, wake surfing, knee boarding, tubing, sailing), river sports (kayaking, rafting, paddle boards), climbing (indoor, outdoor), biking, horseback riding, swimming, hiking, caving and ropes challenge course to build independence, trust and teamwork.

 - Week-ends: On week-ends, campers go on safe, overnight camping/hiking or camping/rafting trips.
 These provide an unparalleled opportunity for campers to socialize, gain confidence and grow.

 - Our overnight facilities are on the campus of the Colorado Mountain College in Glenwood Springs (Spring Valley Campus).
-We will be staying in dormitory rooms on the campus, and will be eating breakfast and dinner at the college cafeteria.
-The campus is small, quiet and spacious, and it has a number of amenities such as lounges, Wi-Fi, playing fields, a world-class disk golf course, a ropes challenge course, indoor gym with climbing wall, and bike/walking paths.
+We will be staying in dormitory rooms on the campus and will be eating breakfast and dinner at the college cafeteria.
+The campus is small, quiet and spacious and it has a number of amenities such as lounges, Wi-Fi, playing fields, a world-class disk golf course, a ropes challenge course, indoor gym with climbing wall and bike/walking paths.

 ◊ Program Options

-- Residential camp for youth age 8-17
+- Residential camp for youths and teens, ages 8-17

 - Overnight supported residential camp: for those wanting the Sleep-Away Camp experience but needing special family care at night